caseyg/awesome/TOPICS.md

 *   [overshard/timestrap](https://github.com/overshard/timestrap) - Time tracking you can host anywhere.
 Full export support in multiple formats and easily extensible.

+*   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

+*   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
+Linux, macOS, and Windows

 ## selfhosted

 *   [seanmorley15/AdventureLog](https://github.com/seanmorley15/AdventureLog) - Self-hostable travel tracker and trip planner.